matloff/imagefraud/ELA/README.md

 each block should have approximately the same amount if the image is completely unmodified.

 # Sources
+The code was tested on images from the CASIA database:

+Credits for the use of the CASIA Image Tempering Detection Evaluation Database (CAISA TIDE) V2.0 are given to the National Laboratory of Pattern Recognition, Institute of Automation, Chinese Academy of Science, Corel Image Database and the photographers. http://forensics.idealtest.org"

 N. B. A. Warif, M. Y. I. Idris, A. W. A. Wahab and R. Salleh, "An evaluation of Error Level Analysis in image forensics," 2015 5th IEEE International Conference on System Engineering and Technology (ICSET), Shah Alam, 2015, pp. 23-28.